USRSE/usrse.github.io/_posts/newsletters/2024-07-22-newsletter.md

 <a name="meetups"></a>
 ### **Local Meetups**

 Are you hosting a local meetup for RSEs?
 Have you hosted one in the past year?
 We would love to hear more about your experience.
-Please email [sophia@us-rse.org](sophia@us-rse.org) or message me on Slack.
+Please email [sophia@us-rse.org](sophia@us-rse.org) or contact me through Slack.

 -----------------